dominioncfg/just-functional-read-the-docs/pages/library-components.md

 ## Function

-The function class is the entry point for Just Functional it can be constructed in serveral ways.
+The function class is the entry point for Just Functional it can be constructed in several ways.

 ```C#
 static void Main(string[] args)